 Not everyone with bladder symptoms will need to have urodynamics.
-If simple conservative management such as altering your fluid intake, exercises and/or medicine fails, then urodynamics is the best way that your bladder function can be properly measured, and treatment tailored to your particular problem.
+If simple conservative management such as altering your fluid intake, pelvic floor exercises and/or medicine fails, then urodynamics is the best way to test your bladder function and treatment tailored to your particular problem.